Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/Load_the_environment/migrate_3.2.4_to_3.3.md

 ---

-    title: Migrating Transfer CFT  3.2.x 3.3.2 or 3.4 to 3.9,
+    title: "Migrating Transfer CFT  3.2.x, 3.3.2 or 3.4 to 3.10"
-    linkTitle: Migrating from Transfer CFT 3.2.x or higher
+    linkTitle: "Migrating from Transfer CFT 3.2.x or higher"
-    weight: 280
+    weight: 270

----
-This topic describes how to migrate Transfer CFT 3.2.x, 3.3.2, or 3.4 to version {{< TransferCFT/axwayvariablesComponentVersion  >}}.
+---This topic describes how to migrate Transfer CFT 3.2.x, 3.3.2, or 3.4 to version {{< TransferCFT/axwayvariablesComponentVersion  >}}.
 It is divided in 2 sections, the first section describes migration for a single node architecture, and the second section multi-node architecture.
 Lastly there are instructions explaining what would be needed to migrate from single node architecture to multi node architecture.

 ## Single node architecture